Trellon/Starter-Theme/README.md

 This is a zen subtheme used for starting a new theming project.
 It includes a Gruntfile that enables libsass, livereload, kss-stylesheets and a number of other features to make your theming experience more pleasurable.

-The following principles guide the use of this theme:
+The following principles guide the construction of this theme:

 1. SMACSS compliant with well organized code
 2. Beautiful, attractive tyopgrahy presented in a uniform way